Jeff Nichols and producer Evan Hayes

 We have worked together with official authorities and the health department to offer you an evening out celebrating film!

 Please follow all rules and guidelines set in place by the ACS staff.
 You will be asked to leave without a refund if you are seen breaking any of the following:

 While a little rain won't scare us away, high winds will.
-Unfortunately if the event is cancelled due to inclement weather, we have a strict no refunds policy.
-As a nonprofit organization, we must stick to the refund policy due to the non-refundable amounts already paid out to vendors.
+Unfortunately, if the event is cancelled due to inclement weather, we have a strict no refunds policy.
+As a nonprofit organization, we must stick to this refund policy due to the non-refundable amounts already paid out to vendors.